czetsuya/Spring-Cloud-Eureka-Hystrix-Demo/README.md

     - <NETWORK_IP>:8000/orderservice/env
     - <NETWORK_IP>:8000/orderbusinessservice/env
     - env can be replace by the project's profile
+9. Take advantage of the Spring profiles already available.

 ## Environment Variables
 If you want to test Zuul load balancer, run at least 2 instances of project spring-cloud-order-business-api project on port 8003, 8004, and so on...